 In order to be admitted to the community organizing and development minor, students must meet with the minor advisor and complete a minor declaration form.
 The advisor orients students to the minor and provides consultation throughout the program.
-The First College notifies students' advisors when the minor is complete.
+The College of Individualized Studies notifies students' advisors when the minor is complete.
 The minor is recorded on students' transcripts.